-But I found myself curious about Thanksgiving.
+But I found myself curious about Canadian Thanksgiving.
 Our Thanksgiving.

 I know a lot about American Thanksgiving, having spent my formative years during the eighties.
 Our grainy television provided a fairly steady drip of American culture over the years, one half hour segment at a time.
 To this day I cannot look at a turkey, it‘s wattle wobbling in the breeze and not hear Mr. Carlson‘s famous words echoing in my mind “As God as my witness, I thought turkeys could fly.”
 No, siree.
 It can‘t be done.